karthickNagaraj1/portfolio-simple-website/README.md

 # portfolio-simple-website
-using HTML,CSS for the website
+Responsive layout using basic CSS

+Clean and minimal design

+Two pages: Home and Contact

+Easy to customize for your own use